starkoka/starkoka/README.md

   - 🎓 &nbsp; National Institute of Technology, Kisarazu College (Department of Information and Computer Engineering 2nd Grade)

-  - 🌱 &nbsp; Learning Python and C++ for machine learning / Development of robot control using ROS
+  - 🌱 &nbsp; Learning Python , C++ and Rust / Development of robot control using ROS

   - ✍️ &nbsp; I'm the team leader of Kisarazu B team at Kosen ROBOCON 2022